 Customizing Caloric Intake:

-See also How many calories are in a full pizza
+See also How many calories in a blueberry muffin from tim hortons

 Caloric intake on the Atkins diet can vary depending on individual factors such as age, gender, activity level, and weight loss goals.
 It is essential to personalize the diet to meet individual needs and consult with a healthcare professional or registered dietitian for guidance.